Kampot, Cambodia

 What do expats find most challenging?

 "Expats in Kampot often find the language barrier to be the most challenging aspect of the local culture, as not everyone speaks English and the Khmer language can be difficult to learn.
 The pace of life can also be a challenge, as it is much slower than what many Westerners are used to.
 Additionally, the lack of Western amenities and conveniences can be difficult for some to adjust to.
 The cultural norms and etiquette, such as the importance of saving face and not showing anger in public, can also be challenging for expats to understand and adapt to.
-Lastly, the heat and humidity can be physically challenging, especially for those not used to tropical climates," remarked one expat living in Kampot, Cambodia.
+Lastly, the heat and humidity can be physically challenging, especially for those not used to tropical climates," wrote one member in Kampot.

 Is there a lot of crime in Kampot?